Howard38254/morph-lab.github.io/_pages/guidance.md

 - **Be familiar with the audience and their values**
   - Who are the stakeholders?
-  - Recognize audience's backgrounds
+  - Recognize audience backgrounds
   - What are their values?
     - What needs are most important to them?
 - **Formulate ideas to resonate with your audience**
 - **Communicate approach**
-  - Methods
-  - Approach
-    - Communicating value by comparing your approach to competition/current SOA
-    - Note disadvantages/limitations as well
+  - Consider competition and the current state of the art
   - Experiment design
   - Technology used
+  - Note any limitations

 ---